-Apply to become a chaperone for a child in entertainment form
+Privacy notice for the chaperone for a child in entertainment forms

-All information collected from the form will be held within the County Council’s Records and Document Management Systems and will be kept in line with our retention schedule and then deleted as appropriate.
-Any third party processors that hold County Council data are required to comply with our instructions and may only process personal data outside of the UK in accordance with the UK GDPR.
+All information collected from the forms will be held within the County Council’s Document Management Systems and will be kept in line with our retention schedule and then deleted as appropriate.

 Further information